BonifaceBassey/micropython/docs/library/ucollections.rst

 .. module:: ucollections
    :synopsis: collection and container types

+|see_cpython_module| :mod:`python:collections`.

 This module implements advanced collection and container types to hold/accumulate various objects.

 Classes
 -------

+.. function:: deque(iterable, maxlen[, flags])

+    Deques (double-ended queues) are a list-like container that support O(1) appends and pops from either side of the deque.
+New deques are created using the following arguments:

+        - *iterable* must be the empty tuple, and the new deque is created empty.

+        - *maxlen* must be specified and the deque will be bounded to this maximum length.
+Once the deque is full, any new items added will discard items from the opposite end.

+        - The optional *flags* can be 1 to check for overflow when adding items.

+    As well as supporting `bool` and `len`, deque objects have the following
+    methods:

+    .. method:: deque.append(x)

+        Add *x* to the right side of the deque.
+        Raises IndexError if overflow checking is enabled and there is no more room left.

+    .. method:: deque.popleft()

+        Remove and return an item from the left side of the deque.
+        Raises IndexError if no items are present.

 .. function:: namedtuple(name, fields)

     This is factory function to create a new namedtuple type with a specific name and set of fields.
-A namedtyple is a subclass of tuple which allows to access its fields not just by numeric index, but also with an attribute access syntax using symbolic field names.
+A namedtuple is a subclass of tuple which allows to access its fields not just by numeric index, but also with an attribute access syntax using symbolic field names.
 Fields is a sequence of strings specifying field names.
-For compatibily with CPython it can also be a a string with space-separated field named (but this is less efficient).
+For compatibility with CPython it can also be a a string with space-separated field named (but this is less efficient).
     Example of use::